-Failure to accurately report Federal award expenditures through the completion report process could lead to the filing of reimbursement requests that do not agree to actual expenditures.
+Failure to accurately report Federal award expenditures through the financial reporting process could lead to the filing of payment requests that do not agree to actual expenditures.
 Therefore, the School District may obtain more or less Federal funding than they were eligible to receive.
-Additionally, the School District is not in compliance with the Uniform Guidance and Georgia Department of Education guidance.
+Additionally, the School District is not in compliance with the Uniform Guidance.